far-horizons-ou/sveltekit-tailwind-auth0-starter/README.md

 ## Introduction

-This project provides a comprehensive starting point for developers looking to create modern web applications using SvelteKit, Tailwind CSS, and Auth0.
-The boilerplate comes pre-configured with the popular JavaScript framework SvelteKit, the utility-first CSS framework Tailwind CSS, and Auth0 for secure user authentication.
-This project is ideal for developers who want to jumpstart their web development process, focusing on creating unique features instead of setting up the environment.
+ The project comes pre-configured with the popular JavaScript framework SvelteKit, the utility-first CSS framework Tailwind CSS, and Auth0 for secure user authentication.
+Ideal for developers who want to jumpstart their web development process.

 ## Features